PensionBee/ddd-workshop/README.md

 In **src/contexts/posts/core/entities/post.ts**:

+- Complete the `postSchema` using the popular typescript parsing library [zod](https://github.com/colinhacks/zod).
+The schema has been partially completed to get you started but it currently allows all data with `z.any()`.

-- Complete the `postSchema` using the **zod** parsing library ([zod primitives](https://github.com/colinhacks/zod#primitives) and [zod objects](https://github.com/colinhacks/zod#objects)) in particular.
-This schema serves as the primary definition of what a `Post` entity is, while providing us with the ability to perform runtime parsing (and autogenerate TypeScript definitions).
+This schema now serves as a source-of-truth representation of what a `Post` entity is within our bounded context.
+It provides us with the ability to perform runtime parsing of posts, autogenerate TypeScript types and, ultimately, acts as living documentation.
+Winning!

-*Note that we're using `zod`'s `infer` utility type to generate a `Post` entity type that we can use in other areas of code in future sections.*
+Note that we're using `zod`'s `infer` utility type to generate a TypeScript compliant `Post` type.
+We can now use this type in other areas of our codebase to make our code more readable and type-safe.

-*Note that we've also created a `parsePost` function which simply calls `postSchema.parse` internally.
-This isn't essential but `parsePost({ ... })` is clearer and more explicit than `postSchema.parse({ ... })`.*
+We also have a `parsePost` function which simply calls `postSchema.parse` (native zod functionality) under the hood.
+This isn't essential but it allows us to completely encapsulate the details of parsing within this file only, meaning other areas of our code have a clean interface to interact with via `parsePost({ ... })`, i.e if we ever decide to swap out `zod` for something else, we only need to change `post.ts` since no zod functionality has leaked into the rest of our system which depends on post entities..

 In **src/contexts/posts/core/entities/post.spec.ts**:

-- Complete the tests to ensure the `parsePost` function works as expected.
+- Complete the test suite to ensure the `parsePost` function works as expected.

+**Note that this test suite can be run via `npm test src/contexts/posts/core/entities/post.spec.ts`.
+All test suites can be run via `npm test`.**

 ### Part 2: Modelling Post Comments

 In **src/contexts/posts/core/entities/postComment.ts**:

 - Define the `PostComment` type, `postCommentSchema` and `parsePostComment` function.
-- Ensure the `PostComment` type and the `parsePostComment` function are exported so they can be used in other parts of the system.
+- Ensure the `PostComment` type and the `parsePostComment` function are exported so they can be used in other parts of the codebase.

 In **src/contexts/posts/core/entities/postComment.spec.ts**:

-- Complete the tests to ensure the `parsePostComment` function works as expected.
+- Complete the test suite to ensure the `parsePostComment` function works as expected.

-### Part 3: Modelling Account Followers
+### Part 3: Modelling Account Followers and Blocked Accounts

-We already have an existing `Account` entity in our `Accounts` bounded context but it doesn't currently capture the concept of 'account followers'.
+We already have an existing `Account` entity in our `Accounts` bounded context but it doesn't currently have the ability to capture changes resulting from the `Follow Account` command or `Block Account` command.
 Let's rectify that...

 In **src/contexts/accounts/core/entities/account.ts**:

-- Update `accountSchema` to include a `follower` attribute that holds information about all the followers of an account.
+- Update `accountSchema` to include a `followers` attribute which holds information about all the followers of an account.
+- Update `accountSchema` to include a `blockedAccounts` attribute which holds information about all the accounts an account has blocked..

 In **src/contexts/accounts/core/entities/account.spec.ts**:

-- Complete the tests to ensure the `parseAccount` function works as expected
+- Complete the test suite to ensure the `parseAccount` function works as expected

+## Questions Worth Pondering

+**Note: There are no straightforward answers to these questions - everything comes with a trade-off.**

+- Are there any potential benefits from explicitly declaring entity types, rather than inferring them from zod schemas?
+- What are the potential long-term downsides of using zod in our domain code?
+- What value do we get from writing parser tests?
+Do they have any value?

 ## Additional Resources